Helping Your Child Get a Head Start on Reading

 Encourage your child to use language to express feelings, needs and objects.
 In order to grasp reading skills, your child must have a strong command of language.
 Make efforts to keep conversations going about the things your child sees, does and feels.
 This will help your child make sense of his or her emotions and the activities around him or her.
 Similarly, books also help children make sense of their experiences.

-Read aloud to your child.
-Of course you have been doing this since birth, so keep it up!
-Having lots of books at home shows that reading is important to your family.
+Read aloud to your child, which I’m sure many folks have been doing since they brought their baby home, so keep it up!
+Also, having lots of books at home shows that reading is important to your family.
 Exaggerate and add emotion to your words when reading to your child.
 Read “predictable” books with your children.
 Predictable books are those that are familiar to your child, such that they can finish a sentence that you start.
 The ability to finish out your sentence will help your child feel comfortable and relaxed with reading.

 Encourage hearing and playing with the sounds of language.
 Does your child love to chant, sing phrases and rhymes?
 This type of playing with language is actually shaping your child’s literacy development.
 You can play “name that sound” or “what sound is that” games with your child.
 When reading to your child, have the child find all the objects on a page that start with “s”.
 Have play letters handy in case your child is curious about what a word looks like that they hear.